scalalandio/chimney/docs/docs/cookbook.md

    (why is explained in [one of sections above](#automatic-semiautomatic-and-inlined-derivation))
  * NOT cooperate with DSL for overriding values by paths e.g.
    `FooCollection[Foo].into[BarCollection[Bar]].withFieldConst(_.everyItem.value, someValue).transform`
- * require defining a separare `implicit` between each 2 collections types
+ * require defining a separate `implicit` between each 2 collections types

 Similarly, newtypes/refined types would require dedicated pair of implicits for wrapping/unwrapping if we went with a naive approach, custom optional types would not behave like `Option`s, etc.